Swim Meet Job List

 Great for hiring a teen!

-The best view in the at the meet!
+The best view at the meet!
 Stand at the starting blocks, verify the correct swimmer is on the block, time each event with a stopwatch, and write down times.

 *Requires standing for long periods of time.